 - Kraken Kubernetes, an Open Core performance testing suite capable of injecting load using any node of a K8s cluster.

-Kubernetes Cluster can be easily deployed on all major Cloud providers such as Google Cloud or Amazon.
+Kubernetes Cluster can be easily deployed on all major Cloud providers such as Google Cloud or Amazon Web Services.
 Therefore, Kraken K8s can be deployed as a Cloud solution.
 The free licence allows you to execute load tests using two injectors.
 And during the Beta you can contact OctoPerf to get a free license with more capacity.

 Just a quick note regarding dynamic injectors provisioning.
 You may be familiar with OctoPerf and its capacity to start injectors from any geographical location on the fly.
 Kraken is not made the same way and does not start machines on demand.
 It relies on the existing nodes of a K8s cluster and starts Pods to conduct the load test.
 This is a less flexible solution than OctoPerf’s Cloud providers but offers static IPs (Like OctoPerf’s on-premise providers).

 Technically speaking, we leverage microservices to quickly mutate Kraken and make it possible to support both execution environments: pure Docker and Kubernetes.